 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

 - 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 40, page 27). - 3.
-Blow air through the ports/slots and holes in the burner.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 42, page 27).

-CLEANING AND MAINTENANCE Continued
+CLEANING AND MAINTENANCE

-- 4. Check the injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- 3. Blow air through the ports/slots and holes in the burner. - Check the injector holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 41).
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 43).
 With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.

-Figure 40 - Injector Holder On Outlet Burner Tube
+Figure 42 - Injector Holder On Outlet Burner Tube

-Figure 41 - Pilot Inlet Air Hole (Your pilot may vary from pilot shown)
+Figure 43 - Pilot Inlet Air Hole (Your pilot may vary from pilot shown)